reneeqytan/kakegurui-landing-page/README.md

 I'm very proud of this webpage, as I have been putting off doing this for a long time.
 This is actually my 3rd attempt, since I didn't fully understand the concept of flexbox in the past 2 attempts.
 I guess that's an important and valuable lesson.

-Either way, I'm excited for the next part of my web dev journey.
-I had a ton of fun designing this web page because I've recently gotten into watching Kakegurui (the anime).

 Inspiration for this webpage is credited in the header.